7 Cheap Ways to Stay Warm Without Cranking the Heat

 • Only fits doors with smaller, fairly even bottom gaps

-• Can catch slightly on high-pile carpet or uneven floors
+• Can catch on high-pile carpet or uneven floors

 Holikme 2 Door Draft Stopper Under Door Draft Blocker Insulator